JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  index.html
 NOTE:  One or two sentences.
 The first thing that reads as a positioning statement.
 TEXT:
-I study how to make AI systems safer for young people.
-Children's privacy scholar, law-informed HCI researcher.
+I study how to protect young people's privacy and safety in the technology they are required to use and the technology they choose for themselves.

 ---